Charlotte Hudson

 Charlotte Hudson (born 4 January 1972) is an English actress and television presenter.
 Hudson was born in Sheffield.
 Her brother is actor Robert Hudson.
-She also has two younger sisters: Laura and Lydia.

 Education and early career

-After attending Fitzwilliam College, Cambridge, Hudson started in television co-presenting Watchdog with Anne Robinson.
+After attending Fitzwilliam College, Cambridge, Hudson started in television co-presenting BBC's Watchdog with Anne Robinson, replacing Alice Beer in 1999.
+She presented What's the Story- and Are You Being Cheated for Channel 5.